tech-tao/react-demo/README.md

-# react-demo
+# React-demo
-A demo project for my learning in react
+A demo project for learning React

+This project is just for learning React purpose, please feel free to put your changes but be respect for others.

+Try follow best practises and have code reviews if possible.

+Thanks